AMERICAN GUINEA HOG ASSOCIATION – 2016

 1. Number and Qualification.
 Corporation’s Board of Directors will be composed of not less than 3 individuals who are broadly representative of the community interests, possess applicable professional experience, or who have an expressed concern for the exempt purposes of Corporation.
-Directors will be natural persons, over the age of 18, who are members in good standing of Corporation.
-Board members shall have owned Guinea Hogs and been a member of the Corporation for no less than one year
+Directors will be natural persons, over the age of 18, who are members in good standing of Corporation, who have owned Guinea Hogs and have been a member for at least one year.

 a.
-Performance of any and all duties imposed upon them collectively or individually by law, by the Articles of Incorporation, these Bylaws, or other written policies and procedures of the Coporation.
+Performance of any and all duties imposed upon them collectively or individually by law, by the Articles of Incorporation, these Bylaws, or other written policies and procedures of the Corporation.

 b.
 Appointment and removal of Directors and set their compensation (if any) subject to the limitations of these Bylaws.

 c.
-Employ and discharge , fix compensation for and prescribe duties and powers for all Officers, agents, employees, independent contractors, of Corporation.
+Employ and discharge, fix compensation for (if any), and prescribe duties and powers for all Officers, agents, employees, independent contractors, of Corporation.

 d.
 Manage and oversee the affairs and activities of Corporation, and setting policies and procedures.